Therapeutic Relations III

 - Understanding and demonstrating the use of the CASE approach and validity techniques in suicide assessment

-- Understanding the issues of professional documentation and sharing of client information
+- Understanding professional documentation and sharing of client information

 Experiential communication formats are used, including, interactive communication scenarios, video critiquing and participative self-awareness exercises.